PattoOehler/PolyMorphicEncryptionEnginePOC/README.md

 ## Installing & Running
  All of the files are compiled already and placed within the /bin directory.
 All of these were compiled on Ubunutu Linux using gcc and nasm.
  This code will not work on Windows.
- To run execute Setup(from setup.c) this will change the encryption key and data for the file Needs_Setup.
+ To run execute Setup(from setup.c `./Setup`) this will change the encryption key and data for the file Needs_Setup.
 Then running Needs_Setup will print "Hello World".
  Running Setup again will change the encryption byte every time, you can prove this by looking at the checksum or by looking with a hex editor.

  # Explanation